 Of course, the pendulum can swing both ways.

-Just because an account is a 401k, IRA, etc. doesn’t necessarily make it a good idea.
+Just because an account is a 401k, IRA, etc. doesn’t necessarily make it a good idea or bad idea for that matter.
 All you are essentially doing there is establishing a custody or trust account and paying the custodian or trustee fees to hold onto your assets.
 The account has tax favorable benefits so long as it complies with the appropriate IRC.